johnhungerford/laminar-react/LAMINAR-REACT.md

 ### Update on changes only

 While our `SignalRouter` utility solves the main rendering problem, there is still the issue that any properties we have bound to our state signal will be updated each time the signal emits a new value, even if the value hasn't changed.
 This can lead to a fair amount of unnecessary updates.
-To avoid this problem, Laminar provides a `Signal#distinct` to generate a new signal that only emits values when the original signal emits a value different from the last one.
-This is sort of the Laminar equivalent of React's "diffing" of the virtual DOM.
+To avoid this problem, Laminar provides a `Signal#distinct` method to generate a new signal that only emits values when the original signal emits a value different from the last one.
+This is sort of the Laminar equivalent of React's "diffing" the virtual DOM.

 ### Reactive element arrays